swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 ## Proposed solution

-This proposal introduces the `Aliased*Span` family of types, which are similar in shape to the `Span` family of types, providing lifetime and bounds safety.
+This proposal introduces the `Aliased*Span` and `Aliased*Ref` family of types, which are similar in shape to the `Span` and `Ref` family of types, providing lifetime and bounds safety.
 These types are:

 * `AliasedSpan<Element>`: non-mutating access to a contiguous region of memory storing `Element` values
 * `AliasedMutableSpan<Element>`: mutating access to a contiguous region of memory storing `Element` `
 * `AliasedRawSpan`: non-mutating access to a contiguous region of untyped memory
 * `AliasedMutableRawSpan`: mutating access to a contiguous region of untyped memory
+* `AliasedRef<Element>`: non-mutating access to a single value of type `Element`
+* `AliasedMutableRef<Element>`: mutating access to a single value of type `Element`.

-The aliased span types are non-escapable, like their span counterparts.
+The aliased span and ref types are non-escapable, like their span and ref counterparts.
 However, because the memory they reference is potentially aliased, they do not depend on the Law of Exclusivity.
 This causes API differences that are small but meaningful.
 For example:

 * The `subscript` operations use `get` and `set` accessors, which require the client to copy out the value on access.
 This allows a separate alias to replace the value while the original access is ongoing, without making it a memory safety violation.
 In the previous `aliasingSafetyProblem` example, this means that the object produced by `self[0]` will be copied (i.e., its retain count is increased) for the duration of the call to `doSomething`, so it cannot be deallocated while the closure is executed.
 * The aliased span types do not support non-copyable `Element` types, because we cannot do so on top of `get` and `set` accessors.
-* The `AliasedMutable*Span` types are copyable: the non-aliased `Mutable*Span` types are non-copyable because that is needed to maintain exclusive access over the storage by preventing aliases.
-The `AliasedMutable*Span` types can be copied, because they already account for the possibility of aliases.
+* The `AliasedMutable*Span` and `AliasedMutableRef` types are copyable: the non-aliased `Mutable*Span` and `MutableRef` types are non-copyable because that is needed to maintain exclusive access over the storage by preventing aliases.
+The `AliasedMutable*Span` and `AliasedMutableRef` types can be copied, because they already account for the possibility of aliases.

-There is a full set of conversion operations between the various aliased span types and their non-aliased counterparts.
-It is safe to create an aliased span from its non-aliased counterparts, because the aliased spans make fewer assumptions, so long as the original span cannot be used in a manner that can be undermined by the derived aliased spans.
+There is a full set of conversion operations between the various aliased span and ref types and their non-aliased counterparts.
+It is safe to create an aliased span or ref from its non-aliased counterparts, because the aliased spans make fewer assumptions, so long as the original span cannot be used in a manner that can be undermined by the derived aliased spans.
 For example, the following API is safe because the underlying storage is already guaranteed not to be mutated by anyone:

 ```swift
 extension Span where Element: Copyable {